top of page

-Stone fruit signifies summer, and apricots are amongst our favorites.
-We are so happy to live where we get them from small farms, juicy, sweet and wonderful.
+Stone fruit signifies summer, and apricots are amongst our favourites.
+We are so happy to live where we get them from small farms, where they are juicy, sweet, and wonderful.
 This ice cream is absolutely creamy and delicious.

 Apricot ice cream: